It’s well-established that using Hana and Hana-based SAP solutions like S/4, BW/4, or C/4 is closely tied to using Linux as OS platform.

 Customers can also expect optimized collaboration between Suse solutions beyond SLES for SAP Applications.
 This includes Suse CaaS platform, Suse enterprise storage, and Suse OpenStack cloud.

-The upcoming version of Suse Manager will also make the question of where you deploy your SAP infrastructure.
+The upcoming version of Suse Manager will also make the question of where you deploy your SAP infrastructure obsolete.
 Suse Manager supports both on-prem (bare metal/virtual machines) and the cloud (AWS, Azure, GCP).

 Both business models as well as hybrid cloud concepts are no obstacle to Suse Manager.
 SAP customers are free to choose which one they want.